 2. Pace your expectations.

-Remember that you are here for the quality and expertise, not for a hundred links in the first month.
+Remember that you are looking for quality and expertise, not just a hundred links in the first month.
 Plus, Google might find it suspicious and that’s the last thing you want.

 3. Don’t put all your linking eggs in one basket.